BrooksPoltl/SnapConnect/PRODUCT_REQUIREMENTS_DOCUMENT.md

 5.  **Core Content Features**:
     - Implement the logic for sending disappearing photo/video messages to friends.
-    - Implement the backend logic (Firestore metadata) and frontend UI for public and private Stories.
+    - Implement the backend logic (Postgres metadata) and frontend UI for public and private Stories.
-    - Set up Firebase Cloud Functions and TTL policies to handle the 24-hour expiration of all content.
+    - Set up Supabase Edge Functions and TTL policies to handle the 24-hour expiration of all content.
 6.  **Scoring & Finalization**:
-    - Implement the User Score logic in Firestore, triggered by sending messages and posting stories.
+    - Implement the User Score logic in Postgres, triggered by sending messages and posting stories.
-    - Implement basic push notifications for new messages and friend requests using Firebase Cloud Messaging.
+    - Implement basic push notifications for new messages and friend requests using Supabase.
     - Polish the overall UI/UX, focusing on the main navigation flow between camera, chat, and stories.